MsMpEng.exe using too much CPU speed

 Reasons for removing MsMpEng.exe

-Some users of Windows Vista and Windows live One Care have noted that the MsMpEng.exe process takes a lot of system resources and slows the computer down.
-It can become annoying and starts to use-up all the available CPU speed.
+Some users of Windows Vista and Windows live One Care has noted that the MsMpEng.exe process takes a lot of system resources and slows the computer down.
+It can become annoying and starts to use up all the available CPU speed.
 So, you may choose to turn it off or exclude directories on your computer from being monitored.